-Report Missing Payment at www.servicesonline.opm.gov/RSR/MissingPayment or call the OPM.
+Report Missing Payment at www.servicesonline.opm.gov or call OPM.

 228 Do FERS annuitants receive separate payments from Social Security, the Thrift Savings Plan and the FERS Basic Benefit Plan?

 Yes.
 Social Security and FERS annuity payments are issued by the U.S. Treasury.
 TSP payments may be issued by the U.S. Treasury (in cases of lump-sum and equal payment withdrawals) or by private life insurance companies who sell participants annuity contracts.